 There are some who recommend one egg for every half cup of dairy, but I've found that using that ratio produces a quiche that doesn't hold its shape as well and has a much softer, almost runny texture.

 It's a personal preference of mine to use less dairy and more eggs.

 Baking time is important too.
 You want to bake the quiche slowly, this also helps makes the quiche less custardy and more firm.
 If the oven is too hot and the eggs cook too fast, you'll end up with a scrambled egg pie.

 There is almost no limit to the varieties of veggies, meats or cheeses you can combine to create a delicious quiche.
-Bacon and green onions are my favorite, by far.
-But spinach, diced asparagus, parsley, ham, broccoli, mushrooms are all wonderful options too.
+Bacon and green onions are my favorites, by far.
+But spinach, diced asparagus, parsley, ham, broccoli, and mushrooms are all wonderful options too.